 Students can find the information they need more independently, which leads to greater feelings of confidence and success.
 To me, confidence in math is everything.
 In my own classroom, I can focus on the students who need more intense help while directing others to use the walls for help.

 Whenever a student was confused, I used to stop class to catch up that student.
 This, of course, gave a sense of free time to the rest of the class, and reeling everyone back in became time-consuming and pretty frustrating.
+My math word wall fixed this problem.

 part of a geometry word wall |